ser/maubot-llm/README.md

 # Usage

-Once it's added to a room, every message from any user on the allowlist will cause the bot to invoke the LLM and respond with its output.
+Once it's added to a room, message from any user on the allowlist starting with !(check your config) will cause the bot to invoke the LLM and respond with its output.

-You can configure multiple backends.
+You can configure multiple back-ends.
-One of them should be designated as the default, but the bot can also use a different backend in each room.
+One of them should be designated as the default, but the bot can also use a different back-end in each room.
 You can also use different models and system prompts in different rooms.

 The following commands are available for managing the bot in a room:

-- To see the current backend, model, and system prompt, along with a list of available models (note: not supported for Anthropic), use `!llm info`.
+- To see the current back-end, model, and system prompt, along with a list of available models (note: not supported for Anthropic), use `!llm info`.
-- To change to a different backend, use `!llm backend KEY`, where KEY is the key from the `backends` map in the configuration.
+- To change to a different back-end, use `!llm backend KEY`, where KEY is the key from the `backends` map in the configuration.
 - To use a specific model, use `!llm model NAME`.
 Currently the name is just passed directly as the `model` field in the request json when invoking the server.
 - To change the system prompt, use `!llm system WRITE YOUR PROMPT HERE`.
 - To clear the context (forget all past messages in the room), use `!llm clear`.

+# Copyrights

+The work is substantially based on code written by Jacob Williams and taken from https://github.com/brokensandals/maubot-llm/